rcazzara/seldovia/_people/Anderson_John.md

 cemetery_plot: 6
 source_file: Cemetery Directory
 ---
-**JOHN ANDERSON** was born in 1864 to Norwegian immigrants Ingeborg and Ingeweld Anderson in Wisconsin in  He died in 1933 and is buried in the Seldovia Hillside Cemetery.
+**JOHN ANDERSON** was born in 1864 to Norwegian immigrants Ingeborg and Ingeweld Anderson in Wisconsin in 1864.

+John married Olga PONCHENE and in 1910 she was living in Kodiak with their daughter, Mary.
+In 1920 John and Olga were living in Kenai with two daughters, Mary and Ann.
+He was a cook on a steamship.
+In 1930 he and Olga were living in Seldovia and he was a cook at one of the salmon canneries.

+John died in 1933 and is buried in the Seldovia Hillside Cemetery.
+Olga married Mike Balashoff in 1936.